Nursing Admission Requirements

 - Program completion time for students is to be no longer than three years once a student enrolls in the first nursing course.

-- There is a part-time evening program (11.5 credits per semester) for which students are not eligible for T.A.P.
+- There is a part-time evening program (11.5 credits per semester) for which students may not be eligible for T.A.P. - please contact the financial aid office for details.

 - It is recommended that all required general education courses be completed before registering for the core Nursing courses in the evening program.